ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Results and Discussion

 \subsection{PlainQNet and Simple PlainQNet}

-In this paper, we use a minimum of two QNs in constructing ResQNets, while the traditional approach in developing QNNs utilizes a single QN (referred to as ``simple PlainQNets" in this paper).
-To ensure a fair comparison between the performance of QNNs with no residual and ResQNets, we also modify simple PlainQNets with two QNs (referred to as "PlainQNets" in this paper).
-A preliminary comparison between the performance of these two types of PlainQNets is conducted to verify that the use of two QNs in PlainQNets leads to better or equivalent performance compared to the use of a single QN in simple PlainQNets.
+In this paper, the construction of the proposed ResQNets involves the incorporation of a minimum of two QNs, whereas traditionally QNNs development entails the use of a single QN (referred to as ``simple PlainQNets in this paper).
+To ensure a fair performance comparison of QNNs with no residual connections and our proposed ResQNets, we modify the architecture of simple PlainQNets by dividing it into two QNs (referred to as ``PlainQNets" in this paper).
+This architectural modification is primarily aimed to have a similar architecture of PlainQNets (QNNs with no residual connection) and ResQNets before comparing their performance.

+Given the modification introduced to the conventional QNN architecture, as stated above, it is necessary to comparatively analyze the performance of the unaltered simple PlainQNets and the adapted PlainQNets.
+This preliminary comparison aims to identify any potential consequences arising from the structural modification.
+If this architectural modification results in minimal disruptions to performance, it would establish a basis for conducting a subsequent comparative analysis between PlainQNets and ResQNets with confidence.

 The simple PlainQNets and PlainQNets are compared for 6-qubit and 7-qubit quantum layers with a constant depth of $D_L=6$.
 In the case of PlainQNets, the depth distribution per QN can vary, but we use the depth combinations of $(5,1)$ and $(4,2)$, where the first entry represents the depth of the first QN and the second entry represents the depth of the second QN, as shown in Table \ref{tab:depthperQN}.
 We choose deeper quantum layers on the first QN and relatively shallow depth on the second QN primarily because such a configuration of depths per QN leads to a better performance, which will be discussed in more detail in the subsequent sections.
-For 6-qubit quantum layers, the effective depth ($D_E$) for PlainQNets for both depth combinations mentioned above is $30$ (as defined in Equation \ref{eq:eff_depth/QN}).
-The closest possible $D_E$ for simple PlainQNets using the quantum layers considered in this paper (shown in Figure \ref{fig:Qlayers}) is $31$ with an overall $D_L$ of $7$ (as defined in Equation \ref{eq:eff_depth}), which was used in the comparison.
+For 6-qubit quantum layers, the effective depth ($D_E$) for PlainQNets for both depth combinations mentioned above is $30$ (as defined in Eq. (\ref{eq:eff_depth/QN})).
+The closest possible $D_E$ for simple PlainQNets using the quantum layers considered in this paper (shown in Fig. \ref{fig:Qlayers}) is $31$ with an overall $D_L$ of $7$ (as defined in Eq. (\ref{eq:eff_depth})), which was used in the comparison.
 Similarly, for 7-qubit quantum layers, the $D_E$ for PlainQNets is $32$ for both depth combinations per QN.
 The closest $D_E$ in the case of simple PlainQNets is obtained for $D_L=7$.